Revolutionary-Games/Thrive/doc/setup_instructions.md

 for working with forks [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

-Next, use `git clone` to copy your fork to your computer.
+Next, use `git clone --recursive` to copy your fork to your computer.
 If you're setting up Thrive just for testing or because you want to try in development features you don't need to fork the project, and can clone the main Thrive repository.